MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-8-Required-Sources-Supplies-Services/subpart-8.4-Federal-Supply-Schedules/section-8.404.md

 (3)(i) A time-and-materials or labor-hour order may be used for the acquisition of commercial services only when it is not possible at the time of placing the order to estimate accurately the extent or duration of the work or to anticipate costs with any reasonable degree of confidence.

-(ii) Prior to the issuance of a time-and-materials or labor-hour order, the contracting officer shall -
+(ii) Prior to the issuance of a time-and-materials or labor-hour order, the contracting officer shall—

 (A) Execute a determination and findings (D&F) for the order, in accordance with paragraph (h)(3)(iii) of this section that a fixed-price order is not suitable;